KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Install `nanomsg`

-Libnanomsg needs to be installed.
+Libnanomsg needs to be installed. (iguana uses it)

 ```bash
 cd ~